sadlil/website/src/content/home/works.md

 in Singapore, Indonesia, Philippines, Malaysia, Thailand and Vietnam; however, we also have R&D offices in Bangalore, Beijing, & Seattle.</div>
 <div class=exp-work-worked>
+ - Work with teams to Scale core Backend services <br>
- - Work with PMs to collaborate with Incentives schemes and Backend designs <br>
+ - Work with PMs to collaborate with Business requirements and design software systems to support those requirements <br>
- - Work closely with Data Scientists to find the best solution for Millions of Drivers <br>
+ - Work closely with Data Scientists to support huge user loads and identify goals <br>
- - Design and Implement Backend services for Driver incentives <br>
+ - Design and Implement Backend services for Core teams <br>
- - Supports Grabs Millions of drivers request <br>
+ - Support and scale systems to handle millions of request <br>
- - Works on API Layer to support large scale system <br>
+ - Work on API Layer design to support large scale system <br>
  - Support Fixing production BUGS <br>
 </div>